VeraLiconaResearchGroup/Benchmarking_TSDiscretizations/README.md

 ## Contents
-- Folder "DiscreeTest" contains all benchmarking computations (MATLAB 2016a),
+- Folder "TEDIE" contains all benchmarking computations (MATLAB 2016a),
-- Folder "pyDiscreeTest" has the Python source code of TEDIE,
+- Folder "pyTEDIE" has the Python source code of DiscreeTest,
 - Folder "Discretization_and_ReverseEngineering" for the relevant computations (discretization, reverse engineering, and DiscreeTest) in CSR, IRMA, Pandapas and YeastInSilico networks.